 - A satisfactory placement test score (or successful remediation) is required prior to enrollment.
-See an advisor for details. - Safety glasses are required in labs.
-If prescription safety glasses are necessary, please allow a minimum of 90 days. - 3.
-Any course may be taken prior to entry in the program, assuming prerequisites and corequisites have been satisfied (or waived with department approval). - 4.
-Transfer credits in Social Science may substitute for this course.
-See an advisor for details.
+See advisor for details. - A hand calculator capable of trigonometric functions is required: cost is approximately \$25. - Safety glasses are required in labs.
+If prescription safety glasses are necessary, allow a minimum of 90 days. - A credit for prior learning assessment is available for this course.
+For more information, please contact cfpl@qtc.edu.